Ashish-Bansal/playwright-mcp/README.md

 ## Prerequisites
 - Node.js installed on your system
 - Playwright and its Chromium browser installed on your system
-- An IDE that supports MCP (Model Control Protocol) such as Cursor
+- An IDE that supports MCP (Model Context Protocol) such as Cursor
 - Good familiarity with Playwright testing framework

 ## Setup Instructions